The unemployment rate in Australia climbs

 IZA World of Labor author Ronnie Schöb has also explored the links between labor market policies, unemployment, and identity.
 In his article, he writes: "Unemployment not only causes material hardship but can also affect an individual’s sense of identity (i.e. their perception of belonging to a specific social group) and, consequently, feelings of personal happiness and subjective well-being."

-Read more articles on well-being, unemployment, and economic instability and fighting long-term unemployment.
+Read more articles on well-being, unemployment, and economic instability.